 COVID-19 Vaccine Information

 Alert!
-We are currently experiencing a high volume of calls and you may experience delays when trying to reach our branch offices by phone.
+We are experiencing a high volume of calls and you may experience delays when trying to reach our branch offices by phone.

 Visit our COVID-19 information page for up-to-date information on the pandemic.

 If you are a business/agency in the 1B priority group (critical/essential workforce) and are interested in receiving the vaccine, please fill out this form.

 Where can you get vaccinated?

 MID-MICHIGAN DISTRICT HEALTH DEPARTMENT (branch offices located in Ithaca, St. Johns and Stanton)